paulb00th/galapagos/content/our-diving/our-other-day-dive-sites.md

 Location: To the southeast of Santa Cruz Island.

 Description:  Santa Fe is renowned for offering some of the easiest diving in the Galapagos Islands, with a mean depth of 18 m.
 But the location’s easily negotiated dive sites do not diminish the beauty on offer at La Bahia and El Arco, the two main dive sites.
 Sea lions, turtles, whitetip reef sharks, rays, and large assemblies of schooling fish are ever present, along with corals and sponges.
-An easily negotiated cavern/cave dive at 16 meters also makes for a pleasant experience for both novice and experienced divers alike.
+An easily negotiated cavern/cave dive, at 16 meters, also makes for a pleasant experience for both novice and experienced divers alike.

 <div class="grey-bar"></div>